oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/MinerAddresses.md

 [View code on GitHub](https://github.com/alephium/alephium/api/src/main/scala/org/alephium/api/model/MinerAddresses.scala)

-This code defines a case class called `MinerAddresses` which is used to represent a list of addresses that belong to a miner in the Alephium blockchain network.
+This code defines a case class called `MinerAddresses` which is used to represent a list of addresses that belong to a miner in the Oxyg3nium blockchain network.
 The `MinerAddresses` class takes in a parameter called `addresses` which is an `AVector` of `Address.Asset` objects.

-The `Address` class is imported from the `org.alephium.protocol.model` package, which is a part of the Alephium blockchain protocol implementation.
-The `AVector` class is imported from the `org.alephium.util` package, which is a collection of utility classes used throughout the Alephium project.
+The `Address` class is imported from the `org.alephium.protocol.model` package, which is a part of the Oxyg3nium blockchain protocol implementation.
+The `AVector` class is imported from the `org.alephium.util` package, which is a collection of utility classes used throughout the Oxyg3nium project.

-This code is a part of the Alephium API model, which is a set of classes used to represent data structures used in the Alephium blockchain network.
-The `MinerAddresses` class is used to represent a list of addresses that belong to a miner, which is an important concept in the Alephium network.
+This code is a part of the Oxyg3nium API model, which is a set of classes used to represent data structures used in the Oxyg3nium blockchain network.
+The `MinerAddresses` class is used to represent a list of addresses that belong to a miner, which is an important concept in the Oxyg3nium network.

-This class can be used in various parts of the Alephium project, such as in the mining process where miners need to specify their addresses to receive rewards for mining blocks.
-It can also be used in the Alephium API to retrieve information about a miner's addresses.
+This class can be used in various parts of the Oxyg3nium project, such as in the mining process where miners need to specify their addresses to receive rewards for mining blocks.
+It can also be used in the Oxyg3nium API to retrieve information about a miner's addresses.

 Here is an example of how the `MinerAddresses` class can be used: